Against probability: A quantum state is more than a list of probability distributions: Abstract

 \section{Abstract}

-The state $\rho$ of a quantum system can be represented by a vector $\mathbf{P}_{\mathcal{M}}(\rho)$ of outcome probabilities for a set of measurements~$\mathcal{M}$.
+The state of a quantum system can be represented by listing the outcome probabilities for a tomographically complete set of measurements.
 Such representations appear throughout physics, for example, in quantum field theory via correlation functions and in quantum foundations within generalized probabilistic frameworks.
-In this work, we identify an unavoidable tension: to enable operationally meaningful statements, the map ${\rho \mapsto \mathbf{P}_{\mathcal{M}}(\rho)}$ must be topologically robust---preserving the notion of closeness between states.
-Yet, a probability representation that is topologically robust cannot simultaneously retain other essential structure, such as the subsystem structure.
+In this paper, we show a no-go result: To enable useful statements, the probability representation must be topologically robust---preserving the notion of closeness between states.
+Yet, a topologically robust probability representation cannot simultaneously retain other essential structure, such as the subsystem structure.